NoonienSoong97/python-code/README.md

 # python-code
-A repository of python code
+A repository of Sagemath 9.0 python code

 This repository includes coding that I have created, and I have annotated any coding, for credit, given to me by others in forums like ask sagemath, etc.